-If your favorite type of pizza crust is thin and crispy, then you need a pizza stone to get that perfect crust at home.
-Whether you are making the crust from scratch, baking a pre-made or frozen pizza, or simply reheating slices from your favorite restaurant, a pizza stone will always give you the best results.
-Since most stones are made from a composite ceramic material, they will help wick away moisture from the crust leaving it crispy.
+If your favorite pizza crust is thin and crispy, then a pizza stone is the right kitchen accessory to make that perfect crust at home.
+Whether making the crust from scratch, baking a pre-made or frozen pizza, or simply reheating slices from your favorite restaurant, a pizza stone will always give you the best results.

 How Often to Clean a Pizza Stone

 A pizza stone should be cleaned after every use to remove food residue.
 You can do a more thorough cleaning after several uses to restore its natural finish.

 - Soft microfiber cloth

 Allow the Stone to Cool